Basic usage¶

 # Load the volume and (optional) segmentation

-imagepath, labelpath = download_deepfluoro(subject=1)
+imagepath, labelpath = download_deepfluoro(subject_id=1)

 subject = Subject.from_filepath(imagepath, labelpath).to(device)